vercel/turborepo/crates/turborepo-wax/README.md

 adjacent to other zero-or-more wildcards.
 The `*` wildcard is eager and will match the longest possible text while the `$` wildcard is lazy and will match the shortest possible text.
-When followed by a literal, `*` stops at the last occurrence of that literal while `$` stops at the first occurence.
+When followed by a literal, `*` stops at the last occurrence of that literal while `$` stops at the first occurrence.

 The exactly-one wildcard `?` matches any single character within a component (**never path separators**).
 Exactly-one wildcards do not group automatically,